bmcgowan0787/Class-14--Boosting/Boosting_Trees_-_Team_5.md

 The most common package in R for boosting decision trees is the **"gbm"** package.
 The functions we will be using from the "gbm" package are simply gbm().

-Lets apply gbm to the Boston data set:

 ``` r
 boost.boston = gbm(medv ~.,                   #formula